 Based on my and others experiences, these are the things that will happen at an average transmitter site:

-- The electric will go off at least once per year for several hours.
+- The electricity will go off at least once per year for several hours.

 - The main transmitter will fail at least once every two years.